Tata Tigor: First facelift (2020)

-In October 2018, Tata Motors launched the facelifted version of the Tigor.
-The major changes concern in the front headlights and the grille as well as new chrome, new colours for the seats and alloy wheels.
+In January 2020, Tata Motors launched the facelifted version of the Tigor.
+The major changes concern the front headlights and the grille as well as new chrome, new colours for the seats and alloy wheels.
 Internally, it equips a new 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay compatibility.

 Second facelift (2025)

-The Second facelift of Tigor was launched on 10 January 2025 alongside Tiago.
+The second facelift of Tigor was launched on 10 January 2025 alongside Tiago.
 It includes a redesigned front fascia additional features like 360 degree camera, leather wrapped steering wheel, cruise control, a new 10.25 inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, improved interior colour etc.

+Tata Aeris (third facelift; 2026)

+Tata has unveiled the third facelift and is renamed as "AERIS" on 25 September 2026.

+Tata Motors launched the Aeris compact sedan in India at an introductory starting price of Rs.5.29lakh (ex-showroom) as a refreshed successor to the Tigor, featuring updated Tiago-inspired styling, refreshed bumpers, ventilated front seats and 5-speed MT and AMT gearbox options across both petrol and CNG powertrains.